Heronwang/UDACITY-Data-Analyst-Nano-Degree/Statistics Project- Test Stroop Effect/README.md

 ## Skills Used
  Skills | Tasks
  --- | ---
-RESEARCH METHODS|Identify several statistical study methods and describe the positives and negatives of each VISUALIZING DATA|Create and interpret histograms, bar charts, and frequency plots CENTRAL TENDENCY|Compute and interpret the 3 measures of center for distributions: the mean, median, and mode VARIABILITY|Quantify the spread of data using the range and standard deviation; Identify outliers in data sets using the interquartile range
+RESEARCH METHODS| Find the most suitable statistic test among the many candidates VISUALIZING DATA|Create and interpret histograms, bar charts, and frequency plots CENTRAL TENDENCY|Compute and interpret the 3 measures of center for distributions: the mean, median, and mode VARIABILITY|Quantify the spread of data using the range and standard deviation; Identify outliers in data sets using the interquartile range